What is the CSR Research Consortium?

 What is the focus of the evaluation?

 The study examines implementation rates; resource allocation; teacher quality; classroom practices; parent involvement and satisfaction; integration with other reforms, and student achievement.
 Its findings hold implications for education policymaking in California.
-Principal evaluation questions include:
+Year 1 evaluation questions include:

 What is the approach and timeline?

-The evaluation began in May 1998 and will end in June 2002.
-Data sources include existing state databases, results from the statewide STAR test (SAT9), surveys, case studies and data from selected districts.
-The Consortium has issued annual, formative reports to provide information that the state, districts, schools and teachers can use to improve implementation.
-The final, summative report presents the cumulative effect of CSR and provides an overall indication of the program's effectiveness along with policy recommendations for how the program might be changed.
+The evaluation began in May 1998 and will end in March 2002.
+Data sources will include existing state databases, results from the statewide STAR test (SAT9), surveys, and case studies.
+The Consortium will issue annual, formative reports to provide information that the state, districts, schools and teachers can use to improve implementation.
+A final, summative report will present the cumulative effect of CSR and provide an overall indication of the program's effectiveness.

 Why a consortium?